Frisch concedes race against Boebert as it goes to recount

 “Come January, you can be certain of two things,” said Boebert before thanking her supporters, “I will be sworn in for my second term as your congresswoman and Republicans can finally turn Pelosi’s house back into the People’s House.”

-Like the former president, Boebert’s provocative style has galvanized anti-establishment angst and won a loyal following on the right.
+In the mold of Trump, Boebert's provocative style has galvanized anti-establishment angst and won a loyal following on the right.
 With frequent TV appearances and a near-household name, the campaign cash flowed in — she raised $6.6 million in the past two years, an astronomical sum for a freshman member of the House.

-Frisch campaigned on a largely conservative platform and against what he dubbed Boebert’s “antics” and “angertainment” in an attempt to build a bi-artisan coalition of supporters.
+Frisch campaigned on a largely conservative platform and against what he dubbed Boebert’s “antics” and “angertainment."

+The former city council member in the posh town of Aspen hoped to entice disaffected Republicans and build a bi-partisan political coalition.
+He rarely mentioned he was a Democrat on the campaign trail and backed removing Democrat Nancy Pelosi as Speaker of the House, saying he wanted to lower the partisan temperature in Washington.
+It was an indirect dig at Boebert that resonated with voters in a highly rural district that, though conservative, have often backed pragmatists.

 “We have shown the country that extremists politicians can be defeated, loud voices are not invincible, and shouting will not solve problems,” said Frisch.